Thylacine: Official usage

 The thylacine has been used extensively as a symbol of Tasmania.
 The animal is featured on the official Tasmanian coat of arms.
 It is used in the official logos for the Tasmanian government and the City of Launceston.
 It is also used on the University of Tasmania's ceremonial mace and the badge of the submarine HMAS Dechaineux.
 Since 1998, it has been prominently displayed on Tasmanian vehicle number plates.
 The thylacine has appeared in postage stamps from Australia, Equatorial Guinea, and Micronesia.

 Since 1996, 7 September (the date in 1936 on which the last known thylacine died) has been commemorated in Australia as National Threatened Species Day.

 In popular culture

 The thylacine has become a cultural icon in Australia.
 The best known illustrations of Thylacinus cynocephalus were those in John Gould's The Mammals of Australia (1845–1863), often copied since its publication and the most frequently reproduced, and given further exposure by Cascade Brewery's appropriation for its label in 1987.
 The government of Tasmania published a monochromatic reproduction of the same image in 1934, the author Louisa Anne Meredith also copied it for Tasmanian Friends and Foes (1881).
+The thylacine is the mascot for the Tasmanian cricket team.
+A series of postage stamps that feature Mickey Mouse characters with Australian animals features a thylacine stamp in the collection.

 In video games, boomerang-wielding Ty the Tasmanian Tiger is the star of his own trilogy during the 2000s.
-Tiny Tiger, a villain in the popular Crash Bandicoot video game series is a mutated thylacine.
-In Valorant, agent Skye has the ability to use a Tasmanian tiger to scout out enemies and clear bomb planting sites.
+Tiny Tiger, a villain in the popular Crash Bandicoot video game series, is a mutated thylacine.
+In Valorant, agent Skye has the ability to use a Tasmanian tiger to scout enemies and clear bomb-planting sites.